TheAlphaApp/flutter-task-planner-app/README.md

 ## Flutter Task Planner App Design

 Task Planner App is built in flutter.
-App design is based on [Task Planner App](https://dribbble.com/shots/10951333/attachments/2566966?mode=media) designed by [Purrweb UI](https://dribbble.com/purrwebui)
+App design is based on [Task Planner App](https://dribbble.com/shots/10951333/attachments/2566966?mode=media) designed by [Purrweb UI](https://dribbble.com/purrwebui).
+This app is static.
+I mean, This is a UI design.
+No backend.

 ## Screenshots